 A ratification motion will include the names and positions of all parties to be ratified.

-The debate on a ratification motion will consist of one question of a serious nature, directed to the party to be ratified.

 The party to be ratified must be present at Council for their ratification.

 This requirement may be waived at the discretion of the Director of Internal Affairs.